drdeeks/Liminal/README.md

 - **OWNER_ADDRESS:** This address will receive ownership of the deployed contracts, allowing you to manage them.
 - **ETHERSCAN_API_KEY:** These keys are used by Foundry for contract verification on block explorers.
 Obtain them from the respective block explorer websites (e.g., Monad Explorer, Basescan).
 - **Chain IDs:** Ensure these match the actual chain IDs of the networks you are deploying to.
+- **Frontend Contract Addresses (VITE_...):** These environment variables are automatically updated by the `scripts/update-config.js` script after successful contract deployment.
+You do not need to manually set them in your `.env` file.

 ### 4. Run the Application